← Back to All Blog Posts

 Lack of efficiency

 The lack of visibility, optimization of resources, and cost-effective route planning ultimately tends to result in low fleet productivity.
-Conventional route planning methods are unable to keep up with businesses' needs for cost-effective deliveries, accurate ETAs, and optimal customer experiences.
+Conventional route planning methods are unable to keep up with modern businesses' needs.
+Cost-effective deliveries, accurate ETAs, and optimal customer experiences are hard to achieve without the latest technology.

 Delays and missed deliveries

-Lack of real-time information on fleets and real-time conditions affecting delivery times—to say nothing of a lack of accurate ETAs—inevitably leads to missed or late deliveries.
+Lack of real-time information on fleets and real-time conditions affecting delivery times inevitably leads to missed or late deliveries.
+This is to say nothing of inaccurate ETAs, which can irritate customers even without leading to a failed delivery.

 Low customer satisfaction

 Shoppers now demand real-time information regarding their packages for delivery.
-Conventional route planning fails to offer customers real-time data on drivers' location and accurate ETA.s The lack of reliable information means customers won't be informed of any delays, which ultimately lead to low customer satisfaction, and an increased likelihood that the customer isn’t at home to receive the delivery at all.
+Conventional route planning fails to offer customers real-time data on drivers' location and accurate ETAs.
+The lack of reliable information means customers won't be informed of any delays.
+Like we said above, this will ultimately lead to low customer satisfaction, and an increased likelihood that the customer isn’t at home.

-Delivery route planning software helps businesses find the most cost-effective routes given their identified constraints.
-By using both real-time and historical data when finding optimal schedules and routes, the right tool can go a long way towards helping businesses save time, reduce costs, and ensure higher productivity.
+Delivery route optimization software helps businesses find the most cost-effective routes given their identified constraints.
+The right tool can go a long way towards helping businesses save time, reduce costs, and ensure higher productivity.
+The trick is using both real-time and historical data when finding optimal schedules and routes,

-Here's how the right delivery planning solution can help:
+Here's how the best route planning software can help:

 Automated route planning

-The right software can find the most cost-effective routes by factoring in various constraints with just a few clicks.
+The right routing software can find the most cost-effective routes by factoring in various constraints with just a few clicks.
 Just set your constraints, parameters, service time estimates, etc. and let a powerful AI-powered platform do the work for you.
-Sure, you may wind up making minute adjustments to the plan, but it will be radically less time-consuming than doing the entire process by hand.
-Best of all, the system will be able to estimate ETAs much more accurately than a human planner could possibly hope to do.
+You may wind up making adjustments to the plan, but it will be faster than doing the process by hand.
+Best of all, the system will be able to estimate ETAs much more accurately than a human planner.

 Real-time visibility

 Fleet managers that can easily track drivers' locations and activities in real-time have better control of fleet operations.
-Real-time monitoring and visibility enable fleet managers and dispatchers to see disruptions and exceptions cropping in real time and take steps to address the situations proactively.
+Real-time monitoring and visibility enable fleet managers and dispatchers to see disruptions and exceptions in real time.
+From there, you can take steps to address the situations proactively.

 Effective communication

-Delivery planning software allows internal teams to communicate more seamlessly and effectively—especially when the software package includes an easy-to-use driver mobile app.
-Drivers can get their job assignments for the day, route plans and sequence, and additional instructions or updates from dispatchers or fleet managers via the mobile app, while dispatchers can automatically communicate with customers regarding delivery schedules.
+Delivery planning software allows internal teams to communicate more seamlessly and effectively.
+That's especially true when the software package includes an easy-to-use driver mobile app.
+Drivers can get their job assignments for the day, route plans and sequence, and additional instructions or updates from dispatchers or fleet managers via the mobile app.
+Meanwhile, dispatchers can automatically communicate with customers regarding delivery schedules.

 Electronic proof of delivery

-The right delivery software should also enable delivery teams to capture electronic proof of delivery via time stamped signatures, images, videos, and notes.
+The right delivery software should also enable delivery teams to capture electronic proof of delivery.
+This should include time stamped signatures, images, videos, and notes.
+This can go a long way towards enabling you to fight off false liability claims.
+By the same token, it can speed up time to revenue and help drivers get paid out more quickly.

 Continuous improvement

-Advanced delivery route planning apps use machine learning algorithms that can learn about delivery operations by analyzing past data, e.g. in order to improve delivery time estimates, thereby improving overall efficiency and customer experience.
+Advanced delivery route planning apps use machine learning algorithms that can learn about delivery operations.
+By analyzing past data, e.g. in order to improve delivery time estimates, it can improve overall efficiency and customer experience.
+With the right analytics and reporting capabilities, you can constantly strive for smarter operations.

-At the end of the day, the right delivery planning software can help improve delivery efficiency and fleet productivity, lower operating costs, and meet increasing customer demands.
+At the end of the day, the right delivery planning software can help improve delivery efficiency and fleet productivity.
+Not only that, but it can help lower operating costs and meet increasing customer demands.
+The trick is to choose the right solution for your business.

 Route optimization white paper